 House Mosquito (Culex pipiens)

-Implementing a mosquito control programme is best done with a dispenser that mimics a human being or animal by creating small amounts of carbon dioxide to attract them, then a LED light which mosquitoes find irresistible.
-Once they are close enough, the fan will suck them in and trap them where they will die off.
+Implementing a mosquito control programme is best done with a dispenser that mimics a human being or animal by creating small amounts of carbon dioxide to attract them, together with an LED light which mosquitoes find irresistible.
+Once they are close enough, the fan will suck them into and trap them where they will die off.